2024 TOURNAMENT RULES

 There is no weather committee, Captains are responsible for reviewing all weather forecast and making weather related decisions.
 The Director reserves the right to discuss each boat’s weather fishing decision but the ultimate decision belongs to the Captain.

-Boats arriving Between 7:00am – 9:00pm (except Sunday 7/23 7:00am to 12:00pm) Contact Channel 9 upon arrival at MYC and you will be directed to Club Dock (same location as Captain’s Meeting).
-Boats arriving between 9:00pm and 7:00am must call the Tournament Director upon entering Montauk Inlet.
+The Official Tournament Weigh Station is located at Gurney's Yacht Club.
+Boats arriving Between 8:00am – 9:00pm (except Saturday 7/20, 8:00am to 2:30pm) Contact Channel 9 upon arrival at MYC and you will be directed to Club Dock (same location as Captain’s Meeting).
+Boats arriving between 9:00 pm and 8:00am must call the Tournament Director upon entering Montauk Inlet.
 After hour boats are required to slip up at MYC until morning and are responsible for any transient charges.
 The Tournament will arrange slips in advance and meet you at your slip, regardless of the hour.
 Boats will be boarded by Tournament Staff, fish will be secured in place and photographed.
-Boats arriving after 9:00pm will be required to bring boat to scales weigh their catch between 7:00am & 10:00am as instructed by Tournament Staff.
+Boats arriving after 9:00 pm will be required to bring boat to scales weigh their catch between 8:00am & 10:00 am as instructed by Tournament Staff.
 Boats may not "cart" over their catch.
-Each boat may pick the heaviest fish from each category to be weight (plus Top 3 Yellowfins).
-Only one fish of each species will count in each catagory except for Top 3 Yellowfins.
+Each boat may pick the heaviest fish from each category to be weighted (plus Top 3 Yellowfins).
+Only one fish of each species will count in each category except for Top 3 Yellowfins.
 If unable to determine, weigh master will weigh two fish of same species.
 All Captains must sign and verify the recorded weights.
-Weigh Master will provide time for photos of fish with crew and photo of signed weigh slip.
+Weigh master will provide time for photos of fish with crew and photo of signed weigh slip.
 If a boat wishes for a fish to be re-weighed, it must be done prior to leaving the scales.
 Once a boat leaves the scales, fish cannot be re-weighed.
 No mutilated fish shall be eligible for competition.
 A mutilated fish is defined as a damage to the fish that would impair the fighting ability of the fish.
 Fish may be retained by the Weigh Master for up to 24 hours.
 If retention is refused, the fish will be disqualified.
 The Weigh Master and Tournament director reserves the right to cut open any weighed fish for inspection.
 Again, if refused further inspection of the fish for species verification or insertion of weighed objects or water, fish will be disqualified.

 Owners must be onboard as captain or a member of the crew during fishing and boats are required to have HMS Fishing Permits.
 Boats must meet all Coast Guard offshore safety equipment based on their respective HMS permit.
 Greensticks are not permitted to be used during the Tournament.
 Greenstick equipped boats must tie sticks forward to the bow to visibly demonstrate that Greenstick is not in use.